kindasimple/kindasimple.github.com/_posts/2013-04-11-developing-in-the-cloud.md

 With Citrix I could create my own local cloud but I find Amazon AWS & Azure much more promising.
 There are plenty of ways to get your web development into the cloud through online services.
 [Cloud9ide][1] provides a web development environment.
 [Cloudshare][2] gives access to a cloud development platform for Beta Microsoft products.

 To speed up setup we can use [Bitnami][3] for downloading open source stacks that can be hosted in the AWC cloud or on your local PC.
 For a fee, Bitnami will host your environment for you, but for gree you can test out the packages for an hour.
-I explored a test instance of [TestLink][4] for creating test plans, which led me to explore some comparable solutions such as [Redmine for Project Management][5] and<span style="line-height: 1.714285714; font-size: 1rem;"> </span><a style="line-height: 1.714285714; font-size: 1rem;" href="http://sourceforge.net/projects/rth/">RTH &#8211; Requirements and Testing Hub</a>
+I explored a test instance of [TestLink][4] for creating test plans, which led me to explore some comparable solutions such as [Redmine for Project Management][5] and [RTH &#8211; Requirements and Testing Hub](http://sourceforge.net/projects/rth/).

-&nbsp;

 [Amazon&#8217;s AWS][6] offers a 1 year trial for a micro-instance that has enough computing power, storage, and bandwidth to run a website or web service, making it a great option for testing.
 There are options for both Linux and Windows.